jgauffin/Griffin.Data/docs/Article/Article.md

 Introduction
 ===========

+I've written many versions of this article.
+But it always got too large and I've therefore had to shorten it several times to not bore you my fellow developers.

+That also means that I can't demonstrate all features of Griffin.Data, but are instead focusing on describing the scaffolder and the code it generates since that will give you a general idea of that Griffin.Data can do.

+There are links in the end of the article if you want to learn more.

 This article is about version 2.0 of my object/relation mapper and data mapper Griffin.Data.
-The article cannot cover everything, the purpose is only to demonstrate some of the features in Griffin.Data.
-To read more, visit the GitHub repository.
-There is plenty of documentation there.
+I wrote version 1.0 ten years ago.
+This is a complete rewrite with the stuff I've learned along the way.
+The article contains the following parts.

 * Part 1 - Why I created Griffin.Data.
-* Part 2 - Scaffolding and inspecting the generated files.
+* Part 2 - Hello Griffin.Data.
 * Part 3 - Adjusting the generated files.
-* Part 4 - Building an application service using the generated code.
+* Part 4 - Using the code.
+* Part 5 - Migrations - Keep the DB schema up to date.
-* Part 5 - Summary and links.
+* Part 6 - Summary and links.

 Before we get into the library itself, let's discuss my design goals with Griffin.Data.